duthied/Free-Friendika/mods/readme.txt

 		issue in Github (https://github.com/friendica/friendica/issues).
 		This is for usage of systemd instead of cron to start the worker.php periodically, the solution is work-in-progress and can surely be improved.

+home.css
+home.html

+		Example files to customize the landing page of your Friendica node.
+		The home.html file contains the text of the page, the home.css file the style information.
+The login box will be added according to the other system settings.